 8 Outrageous Executive Perks

-Indeed, while some perks are merely outrageous because they’re given to executives who earn vast fortunes and are well able to pay the tab themselves, others have proved to be a sign of executive larceny and lax oversight by a company’s board of directors.
-(For more on digging into a company by studying its SEC filings, see Our 10-K Cheat Sheet: How to Speed Read a Company's Annual Report.)
+While some perks are merely outrageous because they’re given to executives who already earn vast fortunes, others have proved to be a sign of executive larceny and lax oversight by a company’s board of directors.

 Here are eight of the most outrageous perks given to U.S. executives in history -- some long gone and some remaining.